emilyrosenberg/grain-free-friend/README.md

 **Other Pages:** <br>
 #### About
 The About page is all about Grain Free Friend's community and mission.

 #### Contact
 This is a future implementation.
-It will include a contact form.
+A user will be able to submit a contact form.

 #### 403 & 404
-The user lands on the 404 (not found) page when they try to access a page that doesn't exist. <br>
+The user lands on the 404 - Not Found page when they try to access a page that doesn't exist. <br>

-The 403 (unauthorized access) page exists and will become visible in a future implementation.
+The 403 - Unauthorized Access page has been created and will become visible in a future implementation.

 ### Features
 #### Header and Navigation
 The header includes the GFF logo, navigation items, and a search bar.
 - The logo is described [below](#logo).
 - The navbar always contains Home, Recipes, and About.
 If the user is logged out or has no account, they can see options to Register and Login.
 If the user is logged in, they can see their Favorites, Add Recipe, and an option to Logout.
 - The search bar has an input field and a button.
-User can search by keyword and results will be returned if the keyword is in any recipe's title, description, tags, ingredients, and instructions.
+The user can search by keyword and results will be returned if the keyword is in any recipe's title, description, tags, ingredients, and instructions.

 #### Footer
 The footer contains social media links.
 Social media icons were created with [UXWing](https://uxwing.com/).